hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 All array data is placed on the PEs using one or more `place` blocks.
 A `place` block is used to describe the placement of data on the PEs.

-They syntax of the place block is as follows:
+The syntax of the place block is as follows:
 ```
-place variables in [subgrid_expression] {
+place var_1, var_2 in subgrid_expression {
    // Statements
 }
 ```
-Where `variables` is a list of variables that are bound to the coordinates of the PEs in the subgrid.
+Where `var_2`, `var_2` are variables that are bound to the coordinates of the PEs in the subgrid.

 For example:
 ```